Core Types (pdk.core)

 Integer

-data type used to represent whole numbers and to store numeric values without any fractional or decimal parts.
+Represents whole numbers and to store numeric values without fractional or decimal parts.
 These values can be both positive and negative.

 Superstructures: Number <- Any